 Leucine is an amino acid that is used by the body mainly for building muscle and providing energy.
-It’s widely used to improve strength during exercise and muscle recovery times, which makes it a popular supplement among athletes and gym members.
-However, overconsumption of leucine does more harm than good.
-Keep reading to learn about the health benefits and side effects of leucine.
+Despite a lack of research, people use it to improve strength during exercise and muscle recovery times.
+This makes it a popular supplement among athletes and gym members.
+However, leucine supplementation carries certain risks.
+Keep reading to learn about the purported benefits and side effects of leucine.

 What Is Leucine?

-Leucine is a branched chain amino acid (BCAA).
-The other two BCAAs are valine and isoleucine, with leucine the most promising of the three when used as a body building supplement.
+Leucine is a branched-chain amino acid that is sold as a supplement.
+The other two BCAAs are valine and isoleucine but leucine is the most popular of the three as a bodybuilding supplement.